A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: Eventual categoricity

-Finally, note that the same proof above which allowed us to conclude categoricity in $\kappa^+$ from categoricity in $\kappa$, allows us now to conclude categoricity in $\kappa^{++}$, and so on.
+As a last point, note that the same proof above which allowed us to conclude categoricity in $\kappa^+$ from categoricity in $\kappa$ also let us prove categoricity in $\kappa^{++}$ and so on, by an inductive procedure.
 Categoricity in a $\delta$ which is a limit cardinal is easily handled knowing that $\mathcal{K}$ will be categorical at all $\gamma_i$ for a cofinal sequence of successors $\kappa<\gamma_i<\delta$.
-Indeed, since $\mathcal{K}$ is $\gamma_i$-categorical, the model of size $\gamma_i$ is $\gamma_i$-saturated, which allows us to successively find a set of compatible isomorphisms between submodels of any two models of size $\delta$ (using directed colimits at limit steps), proving that they are indeed isomorphic.
+Indeed, since $\mathcal{K}$ is $\gamma_i$-categorical, the model of size $\gamma_i$ is $\gamma_i$-saturated, which allows us to successively find a set of compatible isomorphisms between submodels of any two models of size $\delta$ (using directed colimits at limit steps), proving that they are indeed isomorphic (see \cite{rosicky}). \end{proof}